Eerie (magazine): Recurring characters and series

-“Dracula” - Art by Tom Sutton, and written by Bill DuBay.
-This series featured a Dracula character that had originally been developed in Vampirella, a relatively conscientious lord of the vampire world who traveled the world seeking to help the needy while researching a cure for his ancient curse.
-Three parts in total, appearing in issues #46-48.
+"Dracula" - Art by Tom Sutton, and written by Bill DuBay, this series featured a Dracula character that had originally been developed in Vampirella, a relatively conscientious lord of the vampire world who traveled the world seeking to help the needy while researching a cure for his ancient curse.
+Three parts in total, the character appeared in issues #46-48.
 An additional three-part series starring Dracula would appear in Vampirella in issues #39-41.

-“Dr. Archaeus” - Art by Isidro Monés, and written by Gerry Boudreau.
+"Dr. Archaeus" - Art by Isidro Monés, and written by Gerry Boudreau.
 Seven parts in total, appearing in issues #54-61.
 This series revolved around a man who had been sentenced to death, but survived his hanging and sought revenge on the jury, killing them in a manner inspired by the 12 days of Christmas.

-“Hunter” - Art by Paul Neary, and written by Rich Margopoulos, Budd Lewis and Bill DuBay.
+"Hunter" - Art by Paul Neary, and written by Rich Margopoulos, Budd Lewis and Bill DuBay.
 Six parts in total, appearing in issues #52-57.
 Set in a near-future world devastated by nuclear war, it features Damien Hunter, a half man/half demon who seeks to destroy all the demons on Earth, including his father Oephal.
 As a half-breed consumed by self-loathing, Hunter frequently moralized on racial issues in contemporary America.
 The entire series would be reprinted in issue #69.
-Although Hunter died in the final part, a sequel titled “Hunter II”, featuring a new character, appeared in issues #67, #68, #70-72, and #101.
+Although Hunter died in the final part, a sequel titled "Hunter II", featuring a new character, appeared in issues #67, #68, #70-72, and #101.
 A "Hunter III" spoof appeared in #87.
 A crossover story with Darklon the Mystic appeared in #121.

-“Schreck” - Art by Vicente Alcazar and Neal Adams (first appearance only), and written by Doug Moench.
+"Schreck" - Art by Vicente Alcazar and Neal Adams (first appearance only), and written by Doug Moench.
 Four parts in total, appearing in issues #53-55.
 Radiation from nuclear testing causes mutations to occur to many people on Earth, turning them into bloodthirsty zombies.
 The title character would later re-appear in the later "Hunter" series toward its end.

-“Child” - Art by Richard Corben, and written by Greg Potter and Budd Lewis (last part only).
-A retelling of the Frankenstein story, with the monster being a childlike creature.
-Three parts in total, appearing in issues #57-60.
+"Child" - Art by Richard Corben, and written by Greg Potter and Budd Lewis (last part only), it is a retelling of the Frankenstein story, with the monster being a childlike creature.
+Three parts in total, the character appeared in issues #57-60.

-“The Spook” - Originally written by Doug Moench, with art by Esteban Maroto.
-They would be replaced by writer Budd Lewis and artist Leopold Sanchez after the first few stories.
+"The Spook" - Originally written by Doug Moench, with art by Esteban Maroto, they would be replaced by writer Budd Lewis and artist Leopold Sanchez after the first few stories.
 This series explored slavery and race relations in the Old South by charting the adventures of a proud black zombie in the 19th century.
-Seven parts in total, appearing in issues #57-66.
-A spinoff story titled 'Papa Voodoo' appeared in issue #67.
+Seven parts in total, The Spook appeared in issues #57-66.
+A spin-off story titled 'Papa Voodoo' appeared in issue #67.